 Nargis Fakhri Goes All Guns Blazing Against A Portal For Saying That She's Pregnant!

 Nargis Fakhri was spotted wearing a loose outfit at an event recently and speculations were all over the place that she's hiding a baby bump.
-If the gossips were just doing the rounds on Twitter, a leading portal picked it up and published an article citing that might be pregnant with her boyfriend Matt Alonzo.
-This did not go down well with Nargis Fakhri as she lashed out against the fake news and asked them to get their facts right.
-In a series of tweets, Nargis Fakhri was all guns blazing and demanded the portal to take down the news immediately.
+If the gossips were just doing the rounds on Twitter, a leading portal picked it up and published an article citing that she might be pregnant with her boyfriend Matt Alonzo.
+This did not go down well with Nargis Fakhri as she lashed out against the fake piece of news and asked them to get their facts right.
+In a series of tweets, Nargis Fakhri was all guns blazing and demanded the portal to take down the piece of news immediately.

-Nargis Fakhri Takes On The Portal Head-On
+Nargis Fakhri Takes On The Portal Head-on

 "Take this down @TheLive_Mirror your reporter published lies & not only that he has also body shamed a person that may actually be suffering from an illness.
 Get your facts right before u publish," tweeted Nargis Fakhri.